diazgarcia/diazgarcia.github.io/team/index.md

 {:.center}

+## **Past Members**
+{% include list.html data="members" component="portrait" filters="tier: past" %}
+{:.center}

 {% include section.html background="images/niebla2.png" %}

 ### Join us!
-Prospective graduate students interested in doing grapevine breeding/genetics/genomics research are encouraged to apply through the [Agronomy and Horticulture graduate program](https://ggha.ucdavis.edu).
-Depending on common interests, experience, and academic background, students enrolled in Viticulture and Enology BS/MS programs at UC Davis might join the lab.
-We are a multidisciplinary team; prospective members of the lab (undergrads, grads, or postdocs) with computing science, engineering, physics, or other similar fields, are welcome to discuss lab opportunities.
-For international students, please consider funding agencies in your respective country.
-In any case, please send a letter/email explaining your interests and reasons to join the lab, along with a CV detailing your academic background, and relevant research experience to diazgarcia@ucdavis.edu.
-Before contacting, please research the lab, read our papers, and think about how we could work together.
+Prospective graduate students interested in grapevine breeding, genetics, and genomics research are encouraged to apply through the [Agronomy and Horticulture graduate program](https://ggha.ucdavis.edu).
+We are a multidisciplinary team, and prospective lab members (undergraduates, graduate students, or postdocs) with backgrounds in biology, genetics, agronomy, computer science, physics, or related fields are welcome to discuss lab opportunities.
+For international students, please explore funding options available through agencies in your respective countries.
+If you are interested in joining the lab, please send a letter or email explaining your interests and reasons for applying, along with a CV detailing your academic background and relevant research experience, to diazgarcia at ucdavis.edu.
+Before reaching out, please take the time to research the lab, read our publications, and consider how we could collaborate effectively.